cscorley/triage/paper/sections/02_background.md

 # Background & Related Work

-As noted by @Shokripour-etal_2013, there are broadly two categories of approaches for developer-identification: location-based and activity-based.
+As noted by @Shokripour-etal_2013, there are broadly two categories of approaches for developer identification: location-based and activity-based.
 In this section, we will discuss background and related works of each.